Tlanezi/netCDF-Project/README.md

 ## Getting Started
-Runnoff App will help you to extract runoff data from specific coordinates and retrieves a excel file with the data for the required coordinates.
+Runoff App will help you to extract runoff data from specific coordinates and retrieves a excel file with the data for the required coordinates.

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.
 Get ready by cloning the exercise repository: